Licensed Mental Health Practitioner

 Licensed Alcohol and Drug Counselor

-Dorothy has worked in the substance abuse field for five years.
+Dorothy has worked in the substance abuse field since 2002.
 She has experience working with both adolescents and adults in this area.
 As a substance abuse counselor, she is certified through the Nebraska Criminal Justice System to provide services in the form of substance abuse evaluations and treatment for individuals who are in the justice system and are experiencing a felony charge surrounding drug and alcohol problems.
 Throughout the last four years she has attended the annual Winter Symposium in Colorado Springs, Colorado to gain additional training on working in the areas of substance abuse and mental health.
 Dorothy has served on substance abuse coalitions in three counties as a member of a team of both professionals and concerned community members who are working to reduce drug and alcohol use/abuse among adolescents and adults.
 She has authored a workbook entitled, What’s Packed in Your Suitcase?
 The workbook is a practical guide to transforming negative self beliefs into positive beliefs through spirituality.
 This tool has been used with individuals in the addiction process who are struggling to find spirituality.
 The workbook and its technique for use was presented at a national conference in Flint, Michigan in 2003.

 Dorothy has extensive training in the area of trauma-based issues.
-She has attended conferences over the last ten years covering a variety of options for individuals suffering from symptoms of Post Traumatic Stress Syndrome.
+She has attended conferences over the last 25 years covering a variety of options for individuals suffering from symptoms of Post Traumatic Stress Syndrome.
 Dorothy is certified and has completed both Level I and Level II of EMDR (Eye Movement Desensitization and Reprocessing) which has been shown as an effective treatment for reducing and removing symptoms of PTSD.
 EMDR is also used in treating anxiety and depression.

 Grief and Loss